tedorellana/learning/SAA-C03.md

 ## Amazon DynamoDB point-in-time recovery ##
 Enables you to back up your table data continuously by using point-in-time recovery (PITR).
 When you enable PITR, DynamoDB backs up your table data automatically with per-second granularity so that you can restore to any given second in the preceding 35 days

-## AWS DataSync ##
-Is a fully managed data transfer service that simplifies, automates, and accelerates transferring data between on-premises storage systems and Amazon S3, Amazon EFS, or Amazon FSx for Windows File Server.
-Is a data transfer service that uses network optimization techniques to transfer data efficiently and securely between on-premises storage systems and Amazon S3 or other storage targets.
-When used over AWS Direct Connect, DataSync can provide a dedicated and secure network connection between your on-premises data center and AWS.
-This can help to ensure a more reliable and secure data transfer compared to using the public internet.

 ## DAX stands for DynamoDB Accelerator ##
 It's like a turbo boost for your DynamoDB tables.
 It's a fully managed, in-memory cache that speeds up the read and write performance of your DynamoDB tables, so you can get your data faster than ever before

-## AWS Backup ##
-Is a fully managed backup service that makes it easy to centralize and automate the backup of data across AWS resources.
-It allows you to create backup policies and schedules to automatically back up your DynamoDB tables on a regular basis.
-You can also specify retention policies to ensure that your backups are retained for the required period of time.
-This solution is fully automated and requires minimal maintenance, making it the most operationally efficient option.
-NO Glacier Deep is supported by AWS Backup.

 ## On-demand mode ##
 Is a good option if any of the following are true: